-The annual Meeting of unitholders of Killam Apartment Real Estate Investment Trust (the "Trust" or "Killam") will be held at the Delta Hotel Beausejour, 750 Main Street, Moncton, New Brunswick, on Friday May, 17, 2019, at 9:30 a.m.
+The annual Meeting of unitholders of Killam Apartment Real Estate Investment Trust (the "Trust" or "Killam") will be held at 3700 Kempt Road, Halifax, NS, on Thursday May, 7, 2020, at 1:30 p.m.
 AST for the purposes set forth in the accompanying Notice of Meeting.
+The Trust currently intends on holding an in-person unitholder Meeting whereby unitholders are strongly encouraged to submit proxies in advance and attend via webcast only.
+At this time, only registered unitholders and duly appointed proxy holders will be entitled to attend the Meeting in person.
+Please refer to the Important Note on page 5 of the Notice of Meeting for further information.